-More people are getting boosters than new COVID-19 vaccinations.
+More people are getting boosters than new Covid-19 vaccinations.
 And others could soon become eligible for an additional shot

 The Food and Drug Administration on Wednesday authorized booster doses of the Moderna and Johnson & Johnson vaccines and said any of the three authorized vaccines could be used as a booster in a “mix and match approach” for those eligible.

-The CDC on Thursday is expected to decide which groups it recommends for boosters.
+The CDC is expected to decide which groups it recommends for boosters.
 Typically, shots can be administered once the CDC director signs off on the recommendation.

-The FDA, pending more safety data, could also soon lower the age range on its emergency use authorizations for booster shots for coronavirus vaccines, officials told reporters Wednesday.
+The FDA, pending more safety data, could also soon lower the age range on its emergency use authorizations for booster shots, officials told reporters Wednesday.

 “We want to make sure that if we deploy the boosters in all of the age ranges that we truly are making a benefit outweigh any risk,” said Dr. Peter Marks, director of that agency’s vaccine arm, the Center for Biologics Evaluation and Research.
 “We will not hesitate to drop this age range as we see this benefit outweigh the risk, and because of the EUA authority that we have, we can do that in a relatively quick amount of time.”